Priyansh-A/Food/README.md

 ### Installation

-1. **Copy the docker-compose-prod.yml, wait-for-it.sh file and the config directory to your device** **Or simply just clone the project**
+1. **Copy the docker-compose-prod.yml, wait-for-it.sh and the default.conf file to your device**
+   **Or simply just clone the project**
    ```bash
    git clone https://github.com/Priyansh-A/Food.git